XistGG/DiscordGameSample/README.md

 After you install the latest SDK, you also need to export all of the classes so you can use them in other UE5 modules.

-You can do this manually, however I created a simple PowerShell script ([ExportGameSDK.ps1](./ExportGameSDK.ps1)) to automate this process.
+You can do this manually, though I created a simple PowerShell script ([ExportGameSDK.ps1](./ExportGameSDK.ps1)) to automate this process.